-Program on Religion, Diplomacy, and International Relations Now Accepting Applications for 2013-2014 Student Fellows (NOTE: Deadline Extended to Oct.
-10)
+Program on Religion, Diplomacy, and International Relations Now Accepting Applications for 2014-2015 Student Fellows (APPLICATION DEADLINE EXTENDED)

 Established in 2007, the Program on Religion, Diplomacy, and International Relations is an academic-year long fellowship that offers both graduate and undergraduate students at Princeton University the opportunity to study, reflect, and generate ideas and publications concerning the multiple intersections of religion and international politics—exploring the influence of religion on power politics, conflict and crisis management, and the conduct of twenty-first century diplomacy.
 PORDIR seeks to facilitate discussions about religion and international politics in a neutral, non-ideological forum; encourage interdisciplinary, inter-generational, international and interreligious exchanges among students, scholars and policy practitioners; and promote research, teaching and publication relating to religion and international relations.